dylan-lang/opendylan/documentation/core-reference/source/language.rst

 variable with the value of that variable.
 Such inlining often allows compile-time evaluation (“constant folding”) or partial evaluation.

-The Harlequin Dylan compiler can perform inlining on generic function methods, constants, class slots, and functions (created with *define function* —see `Function Definition`_).
+The Open Dylan compiler can perform inlining on generic function methods, constants, class slots, and functions (created with *define function* —see `Function Definition`_).
 We have extended the Dylan language specification of *define method*, *define constant*, and class slots with